US election conspiracies find fertile ground in conferences

 This is a carousel.
 Use Next and Previous buttons to navigate

-1 of17 From left, Douglas Frank chats with Melissa Sauder and her daughter, Anley, 13, of Grant, Neb., before the start of the Nebraska Election Integrity Forum on Saturday, Aug.
+1 of15 Patrick Byrne speaks during a panel discussion at the Nebraska Election Integrity Forum on Saturday, Aug.
 27, 2022, in Omaha, Neb.
 Rebecca S. Gratz/AP Show More Show Less

-2 of17 Patrick Byrne speaks during a panel discussion at the Nebraska Election Integrity Forum on Saturday, Aug.
+5 of15 Robbie Adams of Sarpy County, Neb., recites the Pledge of Allegiance with fellow attendees to open the Nebraska Election Integrity Forum on Saturday, Aug.
 27, 2022, in Omaha, Neb.
-Rebecca S. Gratz/AP Show More Show Less 3 of17
+Rebecca S. Gratz/AP Show More Show Less 6 of15

-7 of17 Robbie Adams of Sarpy County, Neb., recites the Pledge of Allegiance with fellow attendees to open the Nebraska Election Integrity Forum on Saturday, Aug.
+7 of15 From left, Patrick Byrne speaks alongside Mark Cook, Douglas Frank and Robert Borer during a panel discussion during the Nebraska Election Integrity Forum on Saturday, Aug.
 27, 2022, in Omaha, Neb.
 Rebecca S. Gratz/AP Show More Show Less

-8 of17 From left, Patrick Byrne speaks alongside Mark Cook, Douglas Frank and Robert Borer during a panel discussion during the Nebraska Election Integrity Forum on Saturday, Aug.
+8 of15 Douglas Frank, left, speaks during a panel discussion next to Robert Borer at the Nebraska Election Integrity Forum on Saturday, Aug.
 27, 2022, in Omaha, Neb.
-Rebecca S. Gratz/AP Show More Show Less 9 of17
+Rebecca S. Gratz/AP Show More Show Less 9 of15

-10 of17 Douglas Frank, left, speaks during a panel discussion next to Robert Borer at the Nebraska Election Integrity Forum on Saturday, Aug.
+10 of15 Robert Borer, a write-in candidate for Nebraska governor and host of the Nebraska Election Integrity Forum, delivers welcome remarks to begin the event on Saturday, Aug.
 27, 2022, in Omaha, Neb.
 Rebecca S. Gratz/AP Show More Show Less

-11 of17 Robert Borer, a write-in candidate for Nebraska governor and host of the Nebraska Election Integrity Forum, delivers welcome remarks to begin the event on Saturday, Aug.
+11 of15 Patrick Byrne speaks during a panel discussion at the Nebraska Election Integrity Forum on Saturday, Aug.
 27, 2022, in Omaha, Neb.
-Rebecca S. Gratz/AP Show More Show Less 12 of17
+Rebecca S. Gratz/AP Show More Show Less 12 of15

-13 of17 Patrick Byrne speaks during a panel discussion at the Nebraska Election Integrity Forum on Saturday, Aug.
+13 of15 Sisters Lori Ediger, left, of Aurora, Neb., and Diana Johnson of Henderson, Neb., listen to presentations during the Nebraska Election Integrity Forum on Saturday, Aug.
 27, 2022, in Omaha, Neb.
 Rebecca S. Gratz/AP Show More Show Less

-14 of17 Mark Finchem, candidate for Arizona Secretary of State, speaks via video chat during the Nebraska Election Integrity Forum on Saturday, Aug.
+14 of15 Mark Finchem, candidate for Arizona Secretary of State, speaks via video chat during the Nebraska Election Integrity Forum on Saturday, Aug.
 27, 2022, in Omaha, Neb.
-Rebecca S. Gratz/AP Show More Show Less 15 of17
+Rebecca S. Gratz/AP Show More Show Less

-16 of17 Former President Donald Trump speaks at a rally in Wilkes-Barre, Pa., Saturday, Sept.
-3, 2022.
-Mary Altaffer/AP Show More Show Less

 The subject wasn’t voter registration drives or poll worker volunteer training.
 Instead, they paid $25 each to listen to panelists lay out conspiracy theories about voting machines and rigged election results.
 In language that sometimes leaned into violent imagery, some panelists called on those attending to join what they framed as a battle between good and evil.